 Holywell® Care Group is required by law to tell you about your rights and our obligations regarding us collecting and processing any of your personal information, which you might provide to us.
 We have policies and procedures to ensure that any personal information you supply is only with your active consent and will always be held securely and treated confidentially in line with the applicable regulations.
 We have listed the relevant documents in a later section (6, below) and can make any available to you upon request.

 3. We collect Personal information about:

-a) Service users.
-As a registered care provider, we must collect some personal information on our service users, including financial information, which is essential to our being able to provide effective care and support.
+a) People who use our services.
+As a registered provider of care to children, we must collect some personal information on our service users, including financial information, which is essential to our being able to provide effective care and support.
 The information is contained in individual files (manual [paper-based] and electronic) and other record systems, all of which are subject to strict security and authorised access policies.
 Personal information that becomes inactive, e.g., from enquiries or prospective users who do not enter the service is also kept securely for as long as it is needed, before being safely disposed of.

 b) Employees and volunteers.
 The service operates a safe recruitment policy to comply with the regulations in which all personal information obtained, including CVs and references, is, like service users’ information, securely kept, retained and disposed of in line with data protection requirements.
 All employees are made aware of their right to access any information about them.

 c) Third parties.
 All personal information obtained about others associated with the delivery of the care service, including contractors, visitors, etc will be protected in the same ways as information on service users and employees.